Coombe, Croydon: Towards Addington

 The Ballards estate was a major landholding to the east of Coombe.
 Until the Reformation it was Prior Ballards, and then passed to the Leigh family of Addington.
 In 1872, Charles Hermann Goschen, Lord Lieutenant of the City of London and brother of the prominent politician George Joachim Goschen, 1st Viscount Goschen, bought the estate and built a new mansion, demolishing the old building.
 In the 1920s, the estate was donated to the trustees of the Warehousemen, Drapers, and Haberdashers, School.
 The new school, built to the side of the mansion, was designed by Sir Aston Webb, architect of Imperial College.
 The school is now known as Royal Russell School.

 Heathfield House (18 acre) was also bought by Goschen in 1872, who rebuilt the former farmhouse and leased it to his brother Henry, one of the last serving members of the East India Company.
 The house was sold in 1919 to Howard Houlder a former mayor of Croydon and a member of the Houlder Line shipping family.
 The property was sold a short time later to a Mr. Costain.
 In 1937, Raymond Riesco bought the property, creating banks of rhododendrons and a walled garden.
 Riesco arranged for the house, gardens and farmland to be bought by Croydon Council upon his death and donated his collection of oriental ceramics.
 The house is now the Council's training centre, with the gardens open to the public.
 The farm is still cultivated, with part used as horse pasture and the Monks Hill estate built on the eastern end.
-Part of the grounds are also home to the Croydon Ecology Centre.
+Part of the grounds are also home to the Croydon Ecology Centre since 1997, when an American Oak tree was planted in memory of Henry Jackson of RSPB Croydon Local Group.
 The house is Grade II listed.